mszopensource/TwitterEmojiAnalyzer/README.md

 # TwitterEmojiAnalyzer

 ## What is it?
 This iOS app helps fetch timeline tweets from a given Twitter username and analyzes the usage of emoji in all the loaded tweets.
-It's developed for a small course project demo and will not be maintained by me.
+It's developed for a small course project demo and will probably not be maintained.

 ## Background
 I'm taking a course about Language and Culture at CMU, and it requires a final project.
 I was thinking: maybe I can use my computer science skills on this one to make it more interesting.
 So I decided to analyze the usage of emojis by different categories of Twitter accounts.
 (What are the top emojis for entertainment accounts, news accounts, tech reviewers' accounts, etc.)